msr-financial-com/dockerpython/README.md

 #### Src Folder
 Place all your python code in this directory

+There is already some code in this directory which is an example of an Flask webserver which lets you sign up on the website.
+The data would be stored in a database.

 #### dockerfile
 This file will define the docker container image.